 Sloppy Joes have always been a comfort food for me and my husband.
 These taste great great!
 When I created the original recipe, I just started throwing things into the pot because I wasn’t sure what all to add, since I used to use one of those envelope seasoning mixes in my former life to make my Sloppy Joes.
 Well, I guess I grabbed the right things, because my husband gave these Sloppy Joes two thumbs up.
 Not too juicy; respectable enough carb count to have them on the rare occasion.

 Now I didn’t exactly use the lowest carb bun recipe I have for these.
-You can trim the carbs a bit using a lower carb bun than the Einkorn Sandwich Buns we used tonight.
+You can trim the carbs a bit using a lower carb bun than the Einkorn Sandwich Buns I am using tonight.
 It’s what I already had baked and ready to eat.
 For this reason, I’m providing nutritional info for the meat mixture separately.
 This would only be suitable for Atkins Induction if you use a Flax bun or a Muffin in a Minute (without sweetener and cinnamon, of course).
 Ok for Keto Diets on a plan-suitable bun, provided you can fit the carbs into your daily limit.
 Only Paleo-Primal suitable on a plan acceptable bun and if you use honey instead of the sweetener.

 MEAT MIXTURE INGREDIENTS:

 ¼-½ c. apple cider vinegar (or other vinegar you have)

 ½ tsp. paprika

 NOTE: You will need 8 of my 3″ Einkorn Sandwich Buns (linked in paragraph above) or 8 buns of your choosing.